crate/cratedb-guide/docs/integrate/marquez/index.md

 ::::{grid} 2

-:::{grid-item-card} Tutorial: Use Marquez with CrateDB
+:::{grid-item-card} Use Marquez with CrateDB
-:link: marquez-tutorial
+:link: marquez-usage
 :link-type: ref
 Demonstrate how to run Airflow DAGs against a
 CrateDB database and view lineage data in Marquez.